danpalmer/danpalmer.me/posts/2019-07-02-on-signing-in-with-apple.md

 that Apple has not given enough thought to how it interacts with the complex ecosystem of authentication, fraud checks, and what the user experience will be for most people.

+Ultimately I believe that in its current form it's a blunt instrument, marketed as improving user privacy, but instead preventing whole classes of data use regardless of their actual privacy impact or the UX benefits that may no longer be possible, while alienating many apps and services who will have to make tough business critical choices for little to no benefit for their customers.

 I would have liked for Apple to launch this as a purely opt-in service for the first year or so, to see how it is adopted and to work with those in the